How to Rotate Tires Yourself

 Why is Rotating Your Tires Necessary?

 Everyone has different driving habits which cause uneven wear on your tires.
 This can mean extra wear on the outer edges of the front tires while the rear wheels show little wear on the edges.
 If your tires are left in place, they’ll need to be replaced sooner than if they are regularly rotated.
+Regular tire rotation is one of the most important tasks to take care of, if you want to make your tires last longer.

 How Often Should Your Tires Be Rotated?